cagrimes/comply-asis/example/narratives/security.md

 # Penetration Testing

-{{.Name}} commissions an external penetration test on an annual basis.
-All findings are immediately reviewed and addressed to the satisfaction of the CTO/CEO.
+{{.Name}} does not use penetration testing

 # {{.Name}} Physical Security

-{{.Name}} has one physical location, in San Francisco, CA. Key issuance is tracked by the Office Physical Security Policy Ledger.
-Office keys are additionally held by the lessor, property management, and custodial staff.
-These keys are not tracked by the Office Physical Security Policy Ledger. {{.Name}} managers regularly review physical access privileges.
+UTRS Corporate has one physical location, in Cherry Hill, NJ.

+{{.Name}} has no physical location.

 {{.Name}} infrastructure is located within AWS. {{.Name}} does not have physical access to AWS infrastructure.